localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ### Parity Tests in a Nutshell

 Initially, a parity test is designed to run against AWS.
-Certain responses in the test will be marked to be part of the "snapshot".
+We will mark certain responses in the test to be part of the "snapshot."
 Those responses are collected and stored in json-format in a separate file, which we call the snapshot.

-The snapshot will be used to verify the behavior of LocalStack later on.
+We will use the snapshot to verify the behavior of LocalStack later on.
-As the initial test runs against AWS, we record the "ground truth".
+As the initial test runs against AWS, we record the "ground truth."
 Consequent test runs will run against LocalStack.

-During the test execution against LocalStack the responses will be collected, and then compared to the recorded snapshot from AWS.
-This way we can ensure that LocalStack behaves just like AWS.
+During the test execution against LocalStack, the responses will be collected and compared to the recorded snapshot from AWS.
+This way, we can ensure that LocalStack behaves just like AWS.

 ### Snapshot Testing Framework

-Of course, it is not possible to compare the response bit-by-bit or character-by-character.
-Obviously there might be unique identifiers in place (like region, account-id, ARNs, timestamps), that will be different for every execution.
+Of course, comparing the response bit-by-bit or character-by-character is impossible.
+There might be unique identifiers (like region, account-id, ARNs, timestamps) that will differ for every execution.

-Thus we prepared a snapshot testing framework that on one hand replaces some common, pre-defined values with placeholders.
-On the other hand, it also allows to specify more complex replacements for specific API calls.
+Thus we prepared a snapshot testing framework that, on the one hand, replaces some common, pre-defined values with placeholders.
+On the other hand, it also allows specifying more complex replacements for specific API calls.

 For this kind of replacement we use "transformers" that do the same kind of transformation when recording the original response from AWS, and when running the test against LocalStack.